roy-jingyang/OrdinoR-doc/source/install.rst

 * Flask-CORS, A Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.

-To resolve the depedencies for Arya, use the following command to append these optional package(s):
+To resolve the dependencies for Arya, use the following command to append these optional package(s):

 ``pip install orgminer[arya]``